piyushprasad8122-creator/monitoring-dashboard-using-Netdata./README.md

 * Load testing to validate monitoring
 * Complete cleanup of the monitoring agent

-This project is suitable for beginners learning DevOps, Linux automation, and monitoring concepts.
+This project is suitable for beginners learning DevOps, Linux automatio

----

 ## Project Structure